Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Extra response fields specific for sale message received

-* avklaring (clarification)
+* forkjopsrett (clarification)
   * harForkjopsrett (has right of first refusal) - true if clarification needed
-  * type (type of clarification) - if this block is needed the field may be Fastpris or Forhåndsutlyst
+  * typeAvklaring (type of clarification) - if this block is needed the field may be Fastpris or Forhåndsutlyst
   * statusForhandsutlysing (status clarification) - if previous clarification has been done and with what status
   * utlysingsdato - see clarification response
   * utlysingssted - see clarification response